You can register to vote in Michigan if:

 July 21

-For most voters, this is the last day we recommend returning your ballot by mail to avoid postal delays.
-Starting July 22, we recommend returning your ballot in person to your city or township clerk’s office or to a secure drop box in your community.
+*Starting July 22 for the Primary and October 21 for the General, we recommend returning your ballot in person to your city or township clerk’s office or to a secure drop box in your community.

 August 4